BIBLE PASSAGE:

 (1 John 4:8)

-punished.
+punishment.
 However, His love provided a plan of redemption

 genuine, immeasurable, unmistakable, and unending.
-It extends
+It is offered

 Himself on anyone against their will.

-to allow Him to change our entire being (including our ideas, our
+allow Him to change our entire being (including our ideas, our

-will be called ‘a child of His’!
+be called ‘a child of His’!

 ACTION:

-Who is in control of your life right now?
+– Who is in control of my life right now?

 Is it Satan, or the Lord?
 It cannot be both.
-Just as we cannot have two biological fathers,
+Just as we cannot

-we also cannot have two eternal fathers, especially since the two
+fathers, especially since the two are diametrically opposed to

-you leave the father of lies (Satan), and become a new child of the
+(Satan) and become a new child of the Father of love (God).

 Pray,